 - MRI brain

-- CSF cell count, cell differential, protein level, IgG index, oligoclonal bands
+- cerebrospinal fluid cell count, cell differential, protein level, IgG index, oligoclonal bands

-- CSF Gram stain, cultures (bacterial, tubercular, fungal), and India ink smear
+- cerebrospinal fluid Gram stain, cultures (bacterial, tubercular, fungal), and India ink smear

 - chest x-ray